prakharsingh-74/eRx/README.md

 <img src="./readme_assets/Logo-horizontal.png" width="70%">

 ## Google Solution Challenge
-This project is a part of the solution for the problem statement for [Google Solution Challenge 2022](https://developers.google.com/community/gdsc-solution-challenge).
+This project is a part of the solution for the problem statement stated to make the digitized form of the prescription so that user's can easily buy the medicines online.
-The mission of the 2022 Solution Challenge is to solve for one or more of the United Nations 17 Sustainable Development Goals using Google technology.
 In this project, we are trying to solve the following UN Goals:

 <img src="./readme_assets/UN1.png" width="100" height="100"><img src="./readme_assets/UN2.png" width="100" height="100"><img src="./readme_assets/UN3.png" width="100" height="100"><img src="./readme_assets/UN5.png" width="100" height="100">